rschristopher/ischristtrue.com/src/doctrines/baptism.md

     And he said unto them, Go ye into all the world, and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.

+The symbolism of baptism, and why triple immersion.

 !!! quote "Romans 6:3-4"
     Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.

+Jesus was baptized

 !!! quote "Matthew 3:13-17"
     Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
 But John forbad him, saying, I have need to be baptized of thee, and comest thou to me?
 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to fulfil all righteousness.
 Then he suffered him.